dnlserrano/dnlserrano.github.io/_posts/2015-01-03-chameleon-character.markdown

 if (_.isUndefined(this.collection)) { return false; }
 ```

 Now, comes the weird part.
-I have been using [Sublime](http://www.sublimetext.com/) as my main text editor (since I am yet to be converted to Vimism — or [The Church of Emacs](https://www.youtube.com/watch?v=S76pHIYx3ik) for that matter) and I had been getting weird syntax errors in ruby *near* curly braces.
+I have been using [Sublime](http://www.sublimetext.com/) as my main text editor (since I am yet to be converted to Vimism — or [The Church of Emacs](https://www.youtube.com/watch?v=S76pHIYx3ik) for that matter) and I had been getting weird syntax errors in Ruby *near* curly braces.
 I actually thought the error involved the curly braces themselves (some weird encoding I was inadvertently feeding Sublime with).

 I would (wait for it...) *carefully re-write* my curly braces (and some characters near them, mostly spaces) and everything would then work as expected.
 I didn't know why this was happening in the first place or how I was being able to solve it, but *careful re-write* could not be the answer.